Protection order phase - advice

 The child protection practitioner's responsibility is the ongoing review of risk and providing for the safety, wellbeing and positive development of the child.
 It is important that the child protection practitioner continues to assess the safety and wellbeing of the child during the protection order phase and engages in vigilant monitoring and case practice.
 The overall guiding principle is for the child protection practitioner to promote the child's best interests (s.
 10, CYFA).

 Additionally, the child protection practitioner may be required to investigate new allegations of abuse of children subject to a protection order or allegations of abuse in care.
-See procedure Quality of care concerns for tasks that must be undertaken.
+See Client Incident Management System (CIMS) policy and Client Incident Management System (CIMS) - Advice and Allegations of harm to clients in care - Client Incident Management System (CIMS) procedure for tasks that must be undertaken.

 Case planning